-This reminded me that we should be consistent in the use of our terms with regards to CSS.
-So here’s a quick little list of common CSS terms, and what they represent in CSS code.
+I’m constantly reminded that as developers we should be consistent in the use of our terms.
+This post will attempt to list all common CSS terms, and what they represent in CSS code.
 Much of this is pretty easy stuff for most experienced developers, but some is not used as often colloquially or in writing, so a refresher could help clear up some inconsistencies.

 After I created a couple of handy charts that give details on CSS3 property and selector support in the upcoming IE9, I thought to myself: “This is interesting to read, but isn’t very practical.”